sei-curiosity/week04day04-SQL/README.md

 - To start it if it's not running, do `sudo service postgresql start`.

+_On Windows_ `Use services (start -> run -> services.msc) and look for the postgresql-[version] service.
+If it is not running try to start it, if it won't start open the event-viewer (start -> run -> eventvwr) and look for error messages relating to the PostgreSQL service.
+If it does start check the startup type, if you want it to start with windows it should be "Automatic"; or perhaps "Automatic, delayed start" if you don't want it to slow down startup too much.`

 ## Code along: CREATE DATABASE

 We'll use `sql-crud` as the database to hold our tables and